sapplega/hello-world/README.md

 just a test
 written and changed by Steve
 ---
-Some things changed, so I've updated them hers
+Some things changed, so I've updated them here